 The training was conducted by a team from the Stony Brook University Hospital’s trauma center.

 About 30 students in Huntington High School’s criminal justice and personal law classes recently received a look at life behind bars during a visit to the Suffolk County jail in Riverhead.

 The tour, which was part of the facility’s Youth Enlightenment Seminar, took the students through the complex’s male and female tiers as well as each step of the arrest and intake process.
 Several inmates also spoke to the teens about the consequences of poor choices.

 “It was a real eye-opener for them to hear firsthand accounts of how a seemingly innocent evening out with friends landed them in jail,” Huntington teacher Suzie Biagi said.

 Red Ribbon Week

-Long Island students learned the importance of healthy decisions last month during various activities held for Red Ribbon Week, a drug prevention campaign running from Oct.
-23-31.
+Long Island students learned the importance of healthy decisions last month during various Red Ribbon Week activities, a drug-prevention campaign running from Oct.
+24-28.

 In Ronkonkoma, Cherokee Elementary School in the Connetquot district displayed photos of students and staff posing for “drug-free selfies,” while children in the district’s Idle and John Pearl elementary schools learned the dangers of smoking from the Suffolk County Department of Health.